zulfikarrosadi/knowledge-hub/README.md

 1. **Frontend (React)**

    * Loads offline from PWA cache
-   * Stores data in IndexedDB
+   * Stores data in OPFS
    * Syncs with backend when available

 2. **Backend (Go)**